aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 ### Visualising Container Insights in CloudWatch

 1. Navigate to the [Amazon CloudWatch Console](https://console.aws.amazon.com/cloudwatch) by typing “CloudWatch” and selecting the service name from the drop down
-2. The CloudWatch console is displayed as show below, ensure the **New menu experience** is selected on the top left corner of the screen to use the new CloudWatch console.
+2. The CloudWatch console is displayed as show below, ensure the **New menu experience** is selected in the top left corner of the screen to use the new CloudWatch console.
 On the menu on the left, click on **Container Insights** under the **Insights** section.

 ![Container Insights - 1](docs/Step6-3.png)

-3. The Container Insights dashboard is show below, ensure the **List View** is selected at the top right corner to show the list of the container resources.
+3. The Container Insights dashboard is show below, ensure the **List View** is selected in the top right corner to show the list of the container resources.
 You can see the **Graviton2ECSCluster**, **Graviton2ECSService** and **Graviton2ECSTask**, which are resources created so far.

 ![Container Insights - 2](docs/Step6-4.png)